The generating function of planar Eulerian orientations: Solution for quartic Eulerian orientations

 We are now about to solve the system of Theorem~\ref{thm:systemQ}, thus proving, in particular, that the \gf\ $\Qgf(t)$ of quartic Eulerian orientations is indeed given by Theorem~\ref{thm:4}.
 The third equation of the system suggests {that we should} consider the series $\Pgf(t,ty)$ rather than $\Pgf(t,y)$.
 In turn, this leads {us} to apply the same transformation to the series $\Cgf$ and $\Dgf$.
 More precisely, let us consider \beq \Pnn(t,y)=t\,\Pgf(t,ty), \qquad \Cnn(t,x,y)=\Cgf(t,x,ty), \qquad \Dnn(t,x,y)=\Dgf(t,x,ty). \eeq Of course, if we determine $\Pnn$, $\Cnn$ and $\Dnn$, then $\Pgf, \Cgf$ and $\Dgf$ are completely determined as well.

 The solution below has been \emm guessed,, and then of course checked.
 The first step was the discovery of the connection between the \gf\ $\Qgf$ and the series $\Rgf$ coming from~\cite{mbm-courtiel}.
-To our knowledge, this is the first time that series like $\Cgf$ or $\Dgf$ appear in combinatorial enumeration.
+Next, writing the auxiliary series $\Pnn(t,y)$, $\Cnn(t,x,y)$ and $\Dnn(t,x,y)$ as series in $\Rgf$, $x$ and $y$, we noticed that the coefficients of $\Pnn(t,y)$ were simple products of binomial coefficients.
+Next, by chance we found that the series $\Dnn(t,0,1)$ appeared in the On-line Encyclopedia of Integer Sequences as the exponential of a much nicer sequence~\cite[A229452]{oeis}, so we tried taking the log of $\Dnn(t,x,y)$.
+We were pleasantly surprised to see that $\log(\Dnn(t,x,y))$ had very nice coefficients when written as a series in $\Rgf$, $x$ and $y$, which allowed us to guess its exact form as well as that of $\Cnn(t,x,y)$.
+To our knowledge, this is the first time that series of this form appear in combinatorial enumeration.

 \begin{Theorem} Let $\Rgf(t)\equiv \Rgf$ be the unique formal power series with constant term $0$ satisfying \beq t= \sum_{n \ge 0} \frac 1 {n+1} {2n \choose n}{3n \choose n} \Rgf^{n+1}. \eeq Then the above series $\Pnn$, $\Cnn$ and $\Dnn$ are: \beq \Pnn(t,y)=\sum_{n\ge 0}\sum_{j=0}^n \frac 1{n+1} {2n-j\choose n}{3n-j \choose n} y^j \Rgf^{n+1}, \eeq